-Chair Tammy Daley requested Secretary Megan Cheverie accept the chair while she presented the Board of Directors' Report for the past year.
-Tammy directed the Membership to the Annual report where it was recorded that the Board has declared a 0.50 % dividend be paid on shares for the fiscal year ending December 31, 2021 and highlighting that Souris Credit Union gave back over \$3.5 million to the community since 2012 in the form of dividends and charitable donations.
+Chair Tammy Daley requested Secretary Karen MacKenzie accept the chair while she presented the Board of Directors report for the past year.
+Tammy directed the Membership to the Annual report where it was recorded that the Board has declared a 0.50 % dividend be paid on shares for the fiscal year ending December 31, 2022

-On a motion by Brad Coffin and seconded by Shelly Manning, the Board of Directors' Report was accepted as presented.
+On a motion by Brad Coffin and seconded by Irene MacDonald the Board of Directors Report was accepted as presented.
 Motion carried.
 Tammy Daley resumed the chair.

-GENERAL MANAGER'S REPORT
+GENERAL MANAGERS REPORT

-General Manager Paul MacNeill spoke on the Patronage rebate, community involvement, and the performance of Souris Credit Union Ltd.
+General Manager Paul MacNeill spoke on Souris Credit Union's financial performance, community involvement, and the performance of Souris Credit Union Ltd.